microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaApplicationProxyApplication.md

 This example update `IsTranslateLinksInBodyEnabled`, `ApplicationServerTimeout`, and  `ConnectorGroupId` parameter.

-- `ObjectId` parameter specifies the application ID.
+- `-ObjectId` parameter specifies the application ID.
-- `ExternalUrl` parameter specifies the URL that use to access the application from outside user private network.
+- `-ExternalUrl` parameter specifies the URL that use to access the application from outside user private network.
-- `InternalUrl` parameter specifies the URL that use to access the application from inside user private network.
+- `-InternalUrl` parameter specifies the URL that use to access the application from inside user private network.
-- `ConnectorGroupId` parameter specifies the Connector group ID that assigned to this application.
+- `-ConnectorGroupId` parameter specifies the Connector group ID that assigned to this application.
-- `ApplicationServerTimeout` parameter specifies the application server timeout to set.
+- `-ApplicationServerTimeout` parameter specifies the application server timeout to set.
-- `ExternalAuthenticationType` parameter specifies the external authentication type.
+- `-ExternalAuthenticationType` parameter specifies the external authentication type.
-- `IsTranslateHostHeaderEnabled` parameter specifies the translates urls in headers.
+- `-IsTranslateHostHeaderEnabled` parameter specifies the translates urls in headers.

 ## Parameters